Sagensagen/UiTHack23/Pwn/ollivanders/README.md

 [Files](src/ollivanders)

-You can connect to *Ollivanders* with
+You can connect to *Ollivanders* with netcat
 ```bash
 $ nc motherload.td.org.uit.no 8008
 ```

 Hint 1.
-Can you get more galleons?
+Can you somehow get more galleons?

 [Writeup](writeup.md)